-

 E-mail: inna.ko777@gmail.com

-Post & Graduate Students
+Graduate Students

 E-mail: Brandis@campus.technion.ac.il

-Frank (Feng-Chun) Yen, M.Sc, Ph.D. student
+Frank (Feng-Chun) Yen, M.Sc., Ph.D. student

-Frank (Feng-Chun) Yen completed his B.Sc in the Department of Biological Science and Technology at National Chiao Tung University in Taiwan and is currently a Ph.D. student.
+Frank (Feng-Chun) Yen completed his B.Sc. in the Department of Biological Science and Technology at National Chiao Tung University in Taiwan and is currently a Ph.D. student.
 His research focuses on developing cultured meat platforms based on scalable cellular building blocks.
 Frank is also establishing efficient and scalable culturing methodologies using bioreactor.
 Frank was granted a fellowship from the Ministry of Foreign affairs.

 E-mail: frankyyen86@gmail.com